ibexa/documentation-developer/docs/guide/cache/content_aware_cache.md

    Address:  1.2.3.4
 ```

-You may also use the [Platform.sh CLI command](https://docs.platform.sh/development/cli.html) to find [the endpoint](https://docs.platform.sh/domains/steps/dns.html?#where-should-the-cname-point-to) :
+You can also use the [Platform.sh CLI command](https://docs.platform.sh/development/cli.html) to find [the endpoint](https://docs.platform.sh/domains/steps/dns.html?#where-should-the-cname-point-to):

 ```bash
     $ platform environment:info edge_hostname
 ```

-#### Finding nginx endpoint on dedicated cloud
+#### Find Nginx endpoint on dedicated cloud

 If you have a dedicated 3-node cluster on Platform.sh, the procedure for getting the endpoint to environments that are
-located on that cluster (`production` and sometimes also `staging`) is slightly different:
+located on that cluster (`production` and sometimes also `staging`) is slightly different.
-In the `URLs` dropdown in the Platform.sh dashboard you need to find the route that has the format
+In the **URLs** drop-down in the Platform.sh dashboard, find the route that has the format
-`something.[clusterid].ent.platform.sh/`, for instance `myenvironment.asddfs2323.ent.platform.sh/`
+`somecontent.[clusterid].ent.platform.sh/`, for example, `myenvironment.abcdfg2323.ent.platform.sh/`

-The endpoint will in that case be in the format `c.[clusterid].ent.platform.sh`, for instance `c.asddfs2323.ent.platform.sh/`
+The endpoint in case has the format `c.[clusterid].ent.platform.sh`, for example, `c.asddfs2323.ent.platform.sh/`
 Next, use nslookup to find the IP:

 ```bash